Chris Carter (outfielder): New York Mets

 Carter was traded to the New York Mets as a player to be named later in the deal for Billy Wagner, and was then added to the 40-man roster.
 During spring training, Carter was given the nickname "The Animal" by Mets manager Jerry Manuel for his relentless drive and work ethic.

 On May 10, 2010, the Mets promoted Carter from the Buffalo Bisons to fill Frank Catalonotto's roster spot.
 On May 11, 2010, his first at-bat as a Met, in the bottom of the eighth inning, he hit a double that drove in the winning run against the Washington Nationals.

 On June 11, 2010, Carter hit his first major league home run against Baltimore Orioles pitcher Jeremy Guthrie as the designated hitter.
 Two days later, Carter, again playing DH, hit his second home run against Orioles pitcher Kevin Millwood.

+Tampa Bay Rays

 Carter agreed a minor league contract with the Tampa Bay Rays on January 6, 2011.
 He opted out of his contract on June 16.